rednammoc/cd/README.md

 This extension is also shipped with two additional utils.

-### cd_history
+### cdh

-cd_history allows you navigate within cd-history.
-It is also capable of highlighting the current position in cd-history.
+cdh (cd_history) allows browsing and manipulating the cd-history.

     Usage: cd_history [options]

     Options:
 	  -                go to previous #position.
 	  +                go to next #position.
+	  -a [path]        add path to history after current position. when no path is specified the current working directory will be added.
 	  -c               clear history.
+	  -d <position>    remove path at #position from history.
+	  -i               show profile-info.
 	  -l               list history and highlight current position.
-      -r [position]    go to directory at #position.
+	  -r <position>    go to directory at #position.
 	  -h, --help       show this help message and exit.

 ### cd_stats